naptekman/calculator-app/README.md

 # Core Project

-*Structure for creating a dancing guy Java Project.*
+*Structure for creating a calculator-app Java Project.*

 **Java 7**